 Vendor Software / Feature Release Officially Supported May work, but not supported Release Explicitly not- supported Xilinx Vivado, debugging, compilation of bit images.
-Vivado 2017.3 prior to Vivado 2017.3 CMake CMake to support to enable FPGA bit file verification 3.9 or later prior to 3.9 Kactus2 To Import HDL with collapsible interfaces using IP-XACT 3.6 or later 3.5 (note, there is a workaround documented when using parameterized HDL) 3.4 Microsoft Visual Studio C++ to enableFPGA bit file verification 2017 Other versions
+Vivado 2017.3 prior to Vivado 2017.3 CMake CMake to support to enable FPGA bit file verification 3.9 or later prior to 3.9 Kactus2 We recommend using the PathWave FPGA IP Packager instead of Kactus 2.
+3.6 or later 3.5 (note, there is a workaround documented when using parameterized HDL) 3.4 Microsoft Visual Studio C++ to enableFPGA bit file verification 2017 Other versions